williamouyang/okta.github.io/_source/_docs/how-to/byo_saml.md

 To share the certificate you created across multiple Identity Providers, clone it with the [/api/v1/idps/:id/credentials/keys/:kid/clone?targetIdpId=:targetIdpId API](#top) using the key id you generated.

+To share the certificate you created across multiple appss, clone it with the [/api/v1/apps/:id/credentials/keys/:kid/clone?targetIdpId=:targetIdpId API](#top) using the key id you generated.

 **Important:** Sharing certificates is not a recommended security practice.
 This API is provided for use cases that can't be supported by Okta certificate functionality.